coolsamson7/aspyx/README.md

 ```

 Different aspects - with the appropriate decorator - are possible:
+- `before`
-- `before` methods that will be executed _prior_ to the original method
+   methods that will be executed _prior_ to the original method
+- `around`
-- `around` methods that will be executed _around_ to the original method giving it the possibility add side effects or even change the parameters.
+   methods that will be executed _around_ to the original method giving it the possibility add side effects or even change the parameters.
+- `after`
-- `after` methods that will be executed _after_ to the original method
+    methods that will be executed _after_ to the original method
+- `error`
-- `error` methods that will be executed in case of a caught exception, which can be retrieved by `invocation.exception`
+   methods that will be executed in case of a caught exception, which can be retrieved by `invocation.exception`

 All methods are expected to hava single `Invocation` parameter, that stores, the function, args and kwargs, the return value and possible exceptions.

-It is essential for àround`methods to call `proceed()` on the invocation, which will call the next around method in the chain and finally the original method.
+It is essential for `around` methods to call `proceed()` on the invocation, which will call the next around method in the chain and finally the original method.
 If the `proceed` is called with parameters, they will replace the original parameters!

 The arguments to the corresponding decorators control, how aspects are associated with which methods.